-The curriculum in pre-pharmacy offered by the College of Humanities and Sciences meets the minimum academic requirements needed for application to many professional programs, including the doctoral degree program in pharmacy offered by the School of Pharmacy on the MCV Campus.
+Courses in pre-pharmacy advising track offered by the College of Humanities and Sciences meet the minimum academic requirements needed for application to many professional programs, including the doctoral degree program in pharmacy offered by the School of Pharmacy on the MCV Campus.
 Students intending to apply to a professional program at another institution should consult that institution’s bulletin for specific pre-requisite courses.

 Admission into the program is based on scholastic record, demonstrated aptitude and interest, and a personal interview conducted by the school’s admissions committee.